mfeemster/keysharp/README.md

 	SetTimer(Func(Func1)) ; Pass a direct reference to the function as an argument to Func().
 	SetTimer(Func("Func1")) ; Pass the name of the function as an argument to Func().
 ```
-* Closures are not supported.
-The current behaviour is that a nested function (including anonymous functions) is automatically converted to a normal top-level function.
 * Exception classes aren't, and can't be, derived from `KeysharpObject`.
 	+ That is because for the exception mechanics to work in C#, all exception objects must be derived from the base `System.Exception` class, and multiple inheritance is not allowed.
 	+ User-defined exception classes must derive from `Error`.
-	+ Catch statements with multiple exception classes listed on a single line will parse, but will not generate the expected functionality.
-		+ List each exception type separately to work around this.
+	+ `Error is Error` evaluates to false, because currently `Error()` is implemented as a function, which is a `FuncObj`. `UserDefinedError is Error` evaluates to true.
+* `StrPtr()` works slightly differently because C# strings are constant.
+	+ `StrPtr(variable)` returns a custom `StringBuffer` object which is entangled with the original string.
+When this object is used with DllCall, NumPut etc, then the `StringBuffer` is used as the pointer, and the entangled string is updated after the function call.
+	+ `StrPtr("literal")` with a literal string will pin the string from garbage collection and return the actual address of the string.
+This string must not be modified, and should be freed after use with `ObjFree()`.
+	+ Instead of `StrPtr` it is recommended to use a `StringBuffer` instance instead.
 * `CallbackCreate()` does not support the `CDecl/C` option because the program will be run in 64-bit mode.
 	+ The `paramCount` parameter is unused.
 The callback that gets created supports passing up to 31 parameters and the number that actually gets passed is adjusted internally.
-	+ Passing string pointers to `DllCall()` when passing a created callback is strongly recommended against.
-This is because the string pointer cannot remain pinned, and is likely to crash the program if the pointer gets moved by the GC.
+	+ Passing string pointers to `DllCall()` when passing a created callback is recommended against.
+See explanation above under `StrPtr()`.
 	+ Usage of the created callback will be extremely inefficient, so usage of `CallbackCreate()` is discouraged.
 * Deleting a tab via `GuiCtrl.Delete()` does not reassociate the controls that it contains with the next tab.
 Instead, they are all deleted.
 * The size and positioning of some GUI components will be slightly different than AHK because WinForms uses different defaults.
+	+ There is an additional positioning option `xc` and `yc` which position the control relative to the container.
+For example inside a tab `xc+10` would position the control 10 pixels from the left side of the tab control.
+	+ GroupBoxes can be used as containers by calling `GuiObj.UseGroup(groupbox)`, and to exit the group call `GuiObj.UseGroup()`.
 * The class name for statusbar/statusstrip objects created by Keysharp is "WindowsForms10.Window.8.app.0.2b89eaa_r3_ad1".
 However, for accessing a statusbar created by another, non .NET program, the class name is still "msctls_statusbar321".
 * Using the class name with `ClassNN` on .NET controls gives long, version specific names such as "WindowsForms10.Window.8.app.0.2b89eaa_r3_ad1" for a statusbar/statusstrip.
 	+ This is because a simpler class names can't be specified in code the way they can in AHK with calls to `CreatWindowEx()`.